Eritrea reopens embassy in Addis Ababa in fresh sign of thaw with Ethiopia

-ADDIS ABABA (Reuters) - Eritrea reopened its embassy in Ethiopia on Monday in further evidence of a rapid thaw between two countries that a week ago ended two decades of military stalemate after a border war in which tens of thousands died.
+ADDIS ABABA (Reuters) - Eritrea reopened its embassy in Ethiopia on Monday in further evidence of a rapid thaw between two countries that a week ago ended two decades of military stalemate over a border war in which tens of thousands died.

 Ethiopia’s Prime Minister Abiy Ahmed and Eritrea’s President Isaias Afwerki re-opened the embassy in the capital Addis Ababa in a brief ceremony, a Reuters witness said.
 One week ago the leaders declared their “state of war” over and Isaias spent the weekend in Ethiopia.

+The rapprochement could help Ethiopia, a landlocked country of 100 million people with the largest economy in East Africa, by making access to Eritrea’s ports possible.
+Better ties could help Eritrea overcome decades of relative isolation.

 The leaders jointly raised the Eritrean flag inside a newly refurbished embassy as a military band played Eritrea’s anthem.
 They then toured the building and looked at its furniture and two rusting cars that belonged to Eritrea’s last ambassador.